Home » Read & Learn » WordPress » Why Website Colors Matter

 A perfect example is a traffic light.
 Red for Stop, Green for Go, and Yellow for Caution.
 You see those colors, and you know how to react.
 They have a universal meaning.

-This is why when you choose the colors for your website, you want to be aware of the possible perception of each color, even if subconsciously, and how they may make visitors feel.
+When you choose the colors for your website, you want to be aware of how each color may be perceived, even subconsciously, and how it may make visitors feel.
 The colors you choose will determine what visitors think of your presentation.

-What can colors imply when it comes to your website?
+What can colors imply about your website?
 Here are a handful of examples for each color.

 BLACK: Formality, Elegance, Fear, Sophistication, Wealth